James Ossuary: Trial of Oded Golan

 On March 14, 2012, Farkash stated "that there is no evidence that any of the major artifacts were forged [by Golan], and the prosecution failed to prove their accusations beyond a reasonable doubt".
 He was particularly scathing about tests carried out by the Israel police forensics laboratory that he said had probably contaminated the ossuary, making it impossible to carry out further scientific tests on the inscription.
 However, the judge explicitly declined to rule on the authenticity of the objects, underlining that the acquittal "does not mean that the inscription on the ossuary is authentic or that it was written 2,000 years ago" and that “[T]here is nothing in these findings which necessarily proves that the items were authentic”.

 On May 30, 2012, Oded Golan was fined 30,000 shekels and sentenced to one month in jail for minor non-forgery charges related to the trial.
 As he had already served time incarcerated at the start of the case, he did not have to serve any further time in prison.

 Following Golan's acquittal, the Israeli Antiquities Authority released a statement in which, while respecting the court's verdict, it also underlined that "the court had to decide professional issues in the field of archaeology, which are not frequently heard in a court of law.
 Because a person’s guilt must be proved beyond a reasonable doubt in a criminal trial, Golan was acquitted.
 However, the judge did emphasize that it was not possible to determine that the finds presented in the trial – including the ossuary and the 'Jehoash inscription' – are not forgeries."

-Recent scholarly assessments

-Since the end of the trial, several peer-reviewed studies and expert reports, including analyses prepared by both prosecution and defense witnesses, have continued to support the inscription’s authenticity.
-Scholars such as epigraphers André Lemaire and Ada Yardeni; geologists and patina specialists Wolfgang E. Krumbein, Amnon Rosenfeld, and Howard R. Feldman; archaeologists Gabi Barkai, Roni Reich, and Scott Stripling; and historian of early Christianity James D. Tabor have all argued that the physical, paleographic, and geochemical evidence is consistent with a genuine first-century artifact.

-The ossuary has since been publicly exhibited in the United States, drawing tens of thousands of visitors, including experts in relevant fields.
-During this period, no new formal objections or scholarly publications have refuted the inscription's authenticity.

-In 2022 interviews, biblical archaeologist Scott Stripling stated: “The majority of scholars now accept [the James Ossuary inscription] as authentic”, comparing its trajectory to earlier discoveries that initially faced scholarly skepticism but are now widely accepted, such as the Dead Sea Scrolls, the Uzziah Tablet, the Mesha Stele, and the Tel Dan Inscription.